rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ### Uniformity of nature

 -   Part of methodological naturalism, but also a result of empirical confirmation.
+-   TODO: find ref for Cox's art, that stars have standard spectra.
 -   Limits on deviations in $\alpha_\mathrm{EM}$

 See also: